What is erectile dysfunction?

 What causes erectile dysfunction (ED)?

-There are many reasons why you might have trouble getting an erection during sex.
-When you are unable to get an erection, this is called erectile dysfunction (ED).
-It may also be called impotence.
-While erectile dysfunction becomes more common with age, it can happen at any age.
-Erection problems may be linked to low testosterone levels or conditions such as high blood pressure and diabetes which affect blood flow to the penis.
-ED could also be a side effect following surgery or operation on your pelvic area.
+While erectile dysfunction becomes more common as you get older, it can happen at any age.
+Erection problems may be linked to low testosterone levels or conditions such as high blood pressure, which can reduce blood flow to the penis.
+ED could also be a side effect following surgery on your pelvic area.
 Other things putting you at risk of ED are:

 If you are worried about erectile dysfunction (ED), don’t feel embarrassed to seek help.
 A doctor can help you and your partner find out what’s going on.
 They’ll ask about your medical history to see if your ED is linked to diabetes, cardiovascular disease, or low hormone levels.
 They may need to do tests to confirm this.
 They will also ask about any relationship or emotional problems.